hack-technicolor/hack-technicolor/docs/Unlock.md

 ### What it looks like when its working

-Below are some pictures and screenshots of the Homeware gateway used in a multi-WAN environment with a PfSense firewall as main router with NAT disabled over $G WAN interface.
+Below are some pictures and screenshots of the Homeware gateway used in a multi-WAN environment with a PfSense firewall as main router with NAT disabled over 4G WAN interface.

 ![alt text](images/modem_with_firewall.jpg)